Power Systems S class servers (scale-out, 1- and 2-socket)

 IBM Power S814: Designed for highly secure and scalable architecture providing a stable database and middleware platform for efficient deployment of business processing and mission critical applications with one processor socket and up to eight POWER8 processor cores with up to 512 GB of memory.

-IBM PowerLinux 7R2: Affordable and optimised for Linux environments, a 2U rack form factor, two-socket, high performance (HP), energy-efficient server with 16 POWER7+ cores is ideal for running multiple application and infrastructure workloads in a virtualised environment.
+IBM Power S812L: Affordable and optimised for Linux environments, a 2U rack form factor, one-socket, high-performance, energy-efficient server with 12 POWER8 cores and up to 512 GB memory is ideal for running multiple application and infrastructure workloads in a virtualised environment.

-IBM PowerLinux 7R1: Affordable and optimised for Linux environments, a one-socket, eight POWER7+ processor core server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.
+IBM Power S822L: Affordable and optimised for Linux environments, a two-socket, (up to) 24 POWER8 processor core server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.

 Linux – Extending the value of POWER to industry-standard Linux